Protecting a Unique Western Icon

-Sage-grouse needs large areas of healthy sagebrush habitat and these places are rapidly disappearing due to wildfires, invasive species, and development.
-The Idaho Conservation League is working with ranchers, sportsmen, bird watchers, government agencies and energy companies to protect and restore habitat for sage-grouse and other species.
+The Idaho Conservation League has a long history of working on sage-grouse conservation.
+We have worked with ranchers, sportsmen and women, bird watchers, government agencies and energy companies to protect and restore habitat for sage-grouse and other species.

 ICL was a member of the Governor’s Sage-grouse Task Force which was convened in 2012 to develop the initial set of Sage-grouse Land and Resource Plan Amendments to conserve sage-grouse in Idaho.
 We were pleased to see that the State of Idaho Alternative and the local Bureau of Land Management (BLM) alternatives were co-selected as preferred alternatives by the BLM.
 Both alternatives complimented each other well and were in the process of being combined when new direction came from D.C. with some last-minute additions that in our view strengthened these plans.

 Some additions, such as a two-year moratorium on new hardrock mining claims in sage-grouse habitat, were welcome and overdue from our perspective.

 In September of 2015, the BLM released its final Amended Resource Management Plans and the U.S. Fish and Wildlife Service released its long-awaited decision, finding that sage-grouse did not warrant protections under the Endangered Species Act (ESA).
 From ICL’s perspective, these changes were all a small price for the State of Idaho to pay for not listing sage-grouse.